 Singapore might not be the first country that comes to your mind when you start thinking about studying abroad, but it is definitely a destination to consider.

-The only city-state – formed by over 63 islands in Southeast Asia – is a centre of innovation and successfully attracts foreign investment each year.
+The only city state – formed of more than 60 islands in Southeast Asia – is a centre of innovation that successfully attracts large amounts of foreign investment each year.

 Best universities worldwide